nf-core/cutandrun/docs/usage.md

 ## :warning: Please read this documentation on the nf-core website: [https://nf-co.re/cutandrun/usage](https://nf-co.re/cutandrun/usage)

-nf-core/cutandrun is a best-practice bioinformatic analysis pipeline for CUT&Run and CUT&Tag experimental protocols that where developed to study protein-DNA interactions and epigenomic profiling.
+**nf-core/cutandrun** is a best-practice bioinformatic analysis pipeline for CUT&RUN and CUT&Tag experimental protocols that where developed to study protein-DNA interactions and epigenomic profiling.

 ## Samplesheet input